VarunS2002/Python-Sudoku-MySQL-Insert_Games/README.md

 -Adding incorrect values, rows or columns in the database may cause the program to not function correctly and result in errors

+### Features:

+-Sudoku like grid for ease of entering values

+-Insert games into start table

+-Insert games into solved table

+-Option to commit values at the end

+-Validation for values entered

+-Only int from 0-9 allowed in start and int from 1-9 allowed in solved

+-About option with version, link for releases and for sources

+-PEP 8 format

+-Object Oriented